-FEM users often wonder how stress and strain are calculated and how these quantities are related to the nodes?
-Which of this is calculated first?
-An ad hoc answer to the question is strain.
-However, my answer is neither.
+FEM software users often wonder how stress and strain are calculated, and how these quantities are related to the nodes.
+Which of these are calculated first?
+An ad-hoc answer to the question is strain.
+However, the real answer is neither.
 Confused?
-In short, FEM calculates the displacements and reaction forces at the nodes.
-This is further on used to calculate the strains and then stresses.
-If you’re wondering what is the finite element method and how to learn it, I recommend you to first read these two blog articles: “What is FEA?” and “How can I learn FEA?”
+In short, a FEM software calculates the displacements and reaction forces at the nodes.
+This is later used to calculate the strains and then the stresses.
+If you’re wondering what exactly the finite element method is and how to learn it, I recommend that you read these two blog articles: “What is FEA?” and “How can I learn FEA?”

-In order to understand how and when stress and strain are calculated, it is firstly important to understand how FEA software, including SimScale, functions.
-Most FEA software solutions have a similar workflow which is imperative for knowing how and when quantities are calculated.
+In order to understand how and when stress and strain are calculated, it is important to first understand how FEA software—including SimScale—functions.
+Most FEM software solutions have a similar workflow, which is imperative for knowing how and when quantities are calculated.

-Traditionally, computers were designed to solve matrix equations.
-Numerical techniques have been developed over the last several decades motivated towards solving matrix equations, linear and nonlinear.
+Originally, computers were designed to solve matrix equations.
+Numerical techniques have been developed over the last several decades with the goal of solving linear and nonlinear matrix equations.
 Today, one can say that linear systems can definitely be solved.
 However, the same cannot be assumed for a nonlinear system of equations.

 In short, we are generally solving for unknowns at the nodes.
-These unknowns are commonly displacements (in mechanical problems) or temperature (in thermal problems) and so on.
-Further quantities like stress and strain are obtained only as a part of post-processing.
+In mechanical problems, these unknowns are commonly displacements, and in thermal problems, the unknown is usually temperature.
+Further quantities like stress and strain are obtained only as part of post-processing.
 The overall process of FEA can be divided into several steps:

 - Preparation of geometry

 In the coming section, each step involved in an FEA program and when/how stress and strain are calculated will be discussed in more detail.
 The overall procedure remains the same, irrespective of the software used.